Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 get shot with an arrow

-marcus init 8, wiz 13, healer 19
-aki 14, chron 15, hunter 10, rat 7

---combat
+combat order:
+healer, chron, wizard, aki, hunter, marcus, rat

-(healer shot the arrow cliumsily)
+(healer shot the arrow cliumsily) and misses

 chron casts summon beast: summons a brown bear near the wiz and healer

-bear attacks the healer for 1d8+4+2 for 13
+bear attacks the healer for 1d8+4+2 for 13 (non lethal) also goes into wild shape

+wizard teleports away casts mage arrow for 12dmg on twan bear wild shape

+hunter shoots with musket on the wizard.

+marcus shoots 7dmg